PhilippGoetz1995/Outlook_VBA/README.md

 ## 🔧 How To Use

-# Everything is saved in seperated .bas Files in the /Modules
-# Also the Whole project with all Forms is saved and can be just copy & paste again to the same location and then it will work
+1.Everything is saved in seperated .bas Files in the /Modules 2.Also the Whole project with all Forms is saved and can be just copy & paste again to the same location and then it will work
 - The file is here: `%appdata%\Microsoft\Outlook\`

 ## 🤬 Hints to not cry everytime